|

 q&q&s;

-In semi-closed position, small steps back L (woman R)/sd & bk R, rec L closing hips and even looking at partner/cl R, tap L sd & fwd ending in SCP, -;
+In semi-closed position, take a small step behind L (woman behind R)/sd & bk R, side L closing hips and even looking at partner/cl R, tap L sd & fwd ending in SCP, -;

-Sometimes this figure is likened to a sailor shuffle, close/tap, but don't make it look like that loose and swingy.
-Keep the topline steady with the legs moving in a controlled way below.
+Sometimes this figure is likened to a sailor shuffle, close/tap, but don't make it look like that — loose and swingy.
+Keep the topline steady—no progression either way—with the legs moving in a controlled way below.
 Settle a bit at the end of the figure.

 phase V